PTC-Education/Gaze-Tracking-Demos/README.md

 ## What is gaze tracking?

 Before we jump right into an explanation of gaze tracking, it is important that you understand a little bit about how the position and orientation of objects are defined in a virtual 3D space.
 To start off, virtually positioning an object in a 3D environment isn't something that was invented for augmented reality.
-It has actually been around much longer and
+It has actually been around much longer and is widely used in almost every video game you have ever played.
+It is what allows the computer to keep track of your character and the other objects in the environment and is crucial as you move throughout the virtual area.